Two Pershing Square

 Kansas City, Missouri 64108 United States

 Reaction Search International offers executive recruitment services to organizations across Kansas City.
-Whether you are looking for a VP, CIO, COO, manager or other c-suite executive, Reaction Search International is the responsive and professional team of executive head-hunters in Kansas City committed to bringing you the best of the best.
+Whether you are looking for a VP, CIO, COO, manager or other c-suite executive, our Kansas City Executive Search Recruiters are the responsive and professional team of executive head-hunters in Kansas City committed to bringing you the best of the best.

 When it comes to the top executives at your company, the hiring decisions you make today can affect your company’s success for years to come.
 Whether you are in government, tech, medical research, transportation, logistics or another industry, these decision-makers can shape your entire culture and business model.
 With Reaction Search International, you can have the right talent in place to keep your organization moving in the right direction.